Kefir or kephir is a fermented milk drink made with kefir grains, originally from the Caucasus Mountains.

 The bag would be knocked by anyone passing through to help keep the milk and kefir grains well mixed.

-Traditional kefir is fermented at ambient (room) temperatures, mostly overnight.
+Traditional kefir is fermented at room temperature, mostly overnight.

 Fermentation of the lactose produces a sour, carbonated, slightly alcoholic beverage.

 It is similar to yogurt, but as a drink, the length of the fermentation time will affect the taste.

 Kefir is a good source of calcium and is rich in probiotic bacteria.

 The kefir grains initiating the fermentation are a combination of lactic acid bacteria and yeasts in a matrix of proteins, lipids, and sugars.